Understanding responsive behaviours

 Suitable for people working in:

-- Explain the concept of responsive behaviours in dementia and the models used to understand the potential underlying causes.
+- Explain the concept of changed behaviours in dementia and the models used to understand the potential underlying causes.

 - Outline the assessment process and questions you could use for the person in the case study, focusing particularly on their disruptive vocalisation behaviour